-- Don't drink and drive. - Avoid distracted driving. - Follow the rules of the road and don't speed. - Use caution when changing lanes.
-Cutting in front of someone, changing lanes too fast or not using your signals may cause an accident or upset other drivers.
+- Don't drink and drive.

+- Avoid distracted driving.

+- Follow the rules of the road and don't speed.

+- an accident or upset other drivers.

-Note: The Department of the Air Force data indicates that excessive speed, and alcohol were primary factors for PMV-4 and PMV-2 mishaps.
+Note: The Department of the Air Force data indicates that excessive speed, and alcohol were primary factors for four-wheeled motor vehicle and motorcycle mishaps.